itsolver/msp-marketing-site/README.md

 firebase init # enable Hosting and Functions
 ~~~

-Run local server:
+Run local server

 ~~~bash
 gulp
 ~~~

-If not using Travis, deploy from local environment and submit sitemaps to search engines:
+If not using Travis, deploy from local environment and submit sitemaps to search engines

 ~~~bash
 - firebase deploy